univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: saml/idp/negotiate/filter-subnets

-   Allows to restrict the Kerberos authentication at the SAML identity provider to certain IP subnets in the `CIDR notation
+   Allows to restrict the Kerberos authentication at the SAML identity provider to certain IP subnetworks in the `CIDR notation
    <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_, for example
    ``127.0.0.0/16,192.168.0.0/16``.
 For more information, see :ref:`domain-saml`.